jaescalo/terraform-akamai-examples/README.md

 ### 4. Terraform Modules
 Makes use of TF Modules which provide more flexibility for code reutilization and environment isolation.
+Modules in TF are pieces of code that can be reused by parameterizing them and calling them within our main Terraform code.
+By practice the modules are created in the `/modules/` folder and they look just like normal HCL.

 1. #### Same Rule Tree with Akamai Template
     Manage or onboard multiple properties that share the same rule tree structure onto Akamai by using the Akamai Terraform Provider's `akamai_property_rules_template` resource.